bayubagusbagaswara/blog-application/README.md

 3. Get All Categories REST API - Provide a Access for All Users
 4. Update Category REST API - Secure using ADMIN Role
 5. Delete Category REST API - Secure using ADMIN Role

+# Bagian 21 : Versioning REST APIs
+- API versioning is the practice of transparently managing changes to your API
+- We will look at 4 ways of versioning a REST API
+1. Versioning through URI Path
+2. Versioning through query parameters
+3. Versioning through custom headers
+4. Versioning through content negotiation